 If you’re toying with the idea of going back to school to earn your bachelor’s or master’s degree, you may be trying to decide whether traditional face-to-face learning or distance learning is best for you.
 So, it’s time to get out your trusty pen and paper (or open Notes on your phone – it IS the 21st Century, after all) to make the dutiful pros and cons list for each option.
 Will online learning win out?
-While one learning format isn’t right for everyone, let’s explore some benefits of an online education with Ottawa University to put on the PRO side of your list.
+While one learning format isn’t right for everyone, let’s explore some of the benefits of earning an online education to put on the PRO side of your list.

-Respect for Online Degrees
+Credibility of Online Degrees

 You may have heard that an online degree is not as respected or credible as a degree earned through a traditional face-to-face program.
 With online education becoming more popular and necessary almost by the day, online degrees have gained nearly equal footing with traditional degrees.
 In fact, the Department of Education found that “students in online conditions performed modestly better, on average, than those learning the same material through traditional face-to-face instruction.”
 Do employers agree?
 As reported by Careerbuilder.com, Excelsior College and Zogby International conducted a survey of 1500 CEOs in 2009, with 83% of them finding an online degree as credible as a traditional degree.
 No doubt the percentage is higher today.
-A complementary survey conducted by Northeastern University found that 71 percent of organizations had hired a job applicant with an online degree in the last 12 months.

 This is the bottom line for many adult learners.
 An online degree can save as much as $50,000 over a traditional, on-campus program.
 Even if the per-credit-hour rate is the same, the online learner does not incur costs associated with on-campus room and board, meal plans, and a variety of fees.
 Online learners also do not need to commute to class, saving on fuel and car maintenance.